Why Amp Type Matters More Than You Think

 Key amps: AC30 (The Beatles, The Edge, Brian May, Radiohead), AC15 (the smaller sibling, equally musical).

 Best for: Jangle pop, Britpop, classic British rock, ambient music, anything that needs chime and shimmer.
-The AC30 with a touch of crunch and a delay pedal is one of the most iconic sounds in music.
+The AC30 with a touch of crunch and a delay pedal is one of the most iconic combinations in recorded music.

 Mesa Boogie: Tight, Sculpted High Gain

-The circuit: Mesa pioneered cascading gain stages — running the signal through multiple gain stages in series to build up massive amounts of distortion while keeping it defined.
-The graphic EQ on many Mesa amps (especially the Mark series) gives you surgical control over your tone.
+The circuit: Randall Smith pioneered cascading gain stages, running the signal through multiple gain stages in series to build up massive amounts of distortion while keeping it defined.
+The graphic EQ on many Mesa amps (especially the Mark series) gives surgical control over the tone.
+Smith's insight was that high gain didn't have to mean high mess; careful gain staging could produce saturation that remained musical at levels previous amps couldn't reach without turning to noise.

 Key amps: Dual Rectifier (nu-metal, modern hard rock), Mark V (the Swiss army knife), Lonestar (boutique cleans and crunch), JP-2C (John Petrucci's signature, prog-metal perfection).